jeffschwartz/coccyx/readme.md

 + Smart Models And Views.
 + PubSub.

-Coccyx.js Is Somewhat Opinionated!
+Coccyx.js is somewhat opinionated!
 Before a single line of code was written, a vision had been crafted around what would set Coccyx.js apart from the rest.
 Here are some of those visions:

 + It must be tiny without sacrificing features and usability.
 + It must be attractive for mobile development where fast load times are critical.